tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     - partitioning -> composition of complex signal shapes from primitive functions (such as constant, linear, interpolated, reciprocal, etc)
     - domainlimit?, boxcar, shift, approximate, integrate, (memoize)

+..
 The dimensional analog model uses a multi-dimensional mathemitical API to create signal representations.
 Signals are represented as a multi-dimensional function, i.e. power density over time and frequency.
 Arbitrary signal shapes/functions can be created using primitives and composition, and various other functions:

   - primitives:

     - constant over all dimensions
     - **linear**: linear in 1 dimension, constant in the others
     - **bilinear**: linear in 2 dimensions, constant in the other
     - **reciprocal**: reciprocal in 1 dimension, constant in the others

   - functions that work on primitives:

     - **limit domain**: limit the function domain in 1 or 2 dimensions/from left, right or both?
     - **boxcar function**: constant + limit domain? is that already a composite?
     - **shift**: shift the function in time or frequency
     - **approximate**: approximate function at arbitrary points using interpolation
     - **integrate**: integrate function over a multi-dimensional interval (e.g. to get signal power)
     - get **min**, **max**, **mean** over a multi-dimensional interval (e.g. for calculating snir)
     - **add/substract**: for calculating interference
     - **multiply**: for applying transmission power, calculating attenuation
     - **divide**: for calculating snir
     - **partitioning**: composition of complex functions from primitives

   it works like this:

   | /--\\ -> the function

   - domain limited linear + constant boxcar + domain limited linear
   - shift in time to account for propagation duration
   - shift in frequency to actual wifi channel
   - multiply by transmission power
   - multiply by attenuation
   - divide by background noise power density
   - apply getMin to get minSnir?
   - also integrate over the domain to get transmission power at reception (for some reason)

   The Ieee80211DimensionalTransmitter in INET uses this API to create transmissions.
   And the thing in the ini file is just syntactic salt

 --------

 The multi-dimensional analog model uses an efficient generic purpose multi-dimensional mathematical function API.
 The analog model represents signal spectral power density [W/Hz] as a multi-dimensional function of time [s] and frequency [Hz].

-The generic purpose multidimensional function API provides primitive functions (e.g. constant function), function compositions (e.g. function addition), and allows creating new functions either by implementing the required C++ interface or by combining existing implementations.
+The API provides primitive functions (e.g. constant function), function compositions (e.g. function addition), and allows creating new functions either by implementing the required C++ interface or by combining existing implementations.
+Here are some example functions provided by the API:

 primitive functions: